How to Buy a Paddle Board

 The biggest concern for most people is the price of the board.
 You don’t want a super expensive board, but you also don’t want buy a cheap board just to save money.
 It’s important to do your research to compare boards and companies.

-Purchasing a standup paddle board is an investment, and the last thing you want is to be stuck with a board that you don’t absolutely love.
+Board Purchase Guarantee: Purchasing a stand up paddle board is an investment, and the last thing you want is to be stuck with a board that you don’t absolutely love.
 For that reason you should have reassurance that you are getting the right board specifically for you.
 At ISLE we understand that this is a big decision, and that’s why we extend a board purchase guarantee.

-Customer service should come first for every company because it reflects your entire business and how you value your past and potential customers.
-At Isle it’s our number #1 priority and we’ve built our brand around it.
+Customer Service: Customer service should come first for every company because it reflects your entire business and how you value your past and potential customers.
+At ISLE, customer service is our number #1 priority and we’ve built our brand around it.

 - 98% referrals.
 Practically every past customer had an amazing experience and would refer us to their family and friends.